dasch-swiss/fileidentification-galaxy/README.md

 `-b`
 [`--blank`] creates a blank policies based on the files encountered in the given directory.

-`-e`
-[`--extend-policies`] append filetypes found in the directory to the given policies if they are missing in it.

 `-q`
 [`--quiet`] just print errors and warnings

-`--tmp-dir` set a custom tmp directory where converted / removed files are stored. default is path/to/directory_TMP

 `--csv`
 get an additional output as csv aside from the log.json